vramosp/azimuth-nextjs/content/pages/my-landing.md

     subtitle: This is an optional description for the call to action block.
     actions: []
     type: section_cta
-  - section_id: lorem-ipsum
-    title: This is a call to action block
-    subtitle: This is an optional description for the call to action block.
-    actions: []
-    type: section_cta
   - type: section_cta
     title: This is a call to action block
     subtitle: This is an optional description for the call to action block.